 Flowers have featured in art, literature, landscaping and even temples throughout history.
 While they are a much-loved addition to many aspects of our lives, the way they are used changes often – much like fashion!

-With 2021 still reeling from the effects of a global pandemic, flowers have been a source of comfort and pride to people across the globe.
+With the world still reeling from the effects of a global pandemic, flowers have been a source of comfort and pride to people across the globe.

 1. Dried Flowers